BURN PERMITS

 Lake Coeur d'Alene—Harrison, ID

-BURNING is currently ALLOWED with a burn permit until October 20th.
-After October 20th, you will no longer need to pull a burn permit.
-See restrictions on the burn permit for allowable types of burning and have water available at all times.
-Also, remember that you always burn at your own risk and continue to use extreme caution when burning
+BURNING is currently ALLOWED and you do not need to pull a burn permit if you're in East Side Fire District.
+Please have water available at all times.
+Also, remember that you always burn at your own risk and continue to use extreme caution when burning.

 -Water and a shovel must be onsite.